The Paperboy (1994 film): Plot

 Johnny sneaks into Melissa's house to make an apple pie, telling Melissa his mom always made him one when he behaved.
 Melissa is not pleased.
 She tells Johnny she is not his mother and asks him to leave.
 Johnny gets mad and breaks a plate.
 He then pulls back a knife as if he is going to stab Melissa and Cammie, but instead stabs the table and glares at them.
 Later that night, Johnny, along with his father, apologizes.
-Melissa tells Johnny he's not allowed to visit unless invited.
+Melissa tells Johnny he's not allowed to visit unless he is invited.
 She tells his father he should spend more time with him.
 Johnny's father gives his son a set of golf clubs to apologize for being absent, and tells Johnny that they will be spending much more time together in California because of a recent promotion.
 Fearing that he will not see "his family" again, Johnny kills his father with a fold-out putter, declaring he already has a new life.
 Johnny moves his father's car into the garage and calls his company, telling them he is ill and no longer interested in his promotion.

 Melissa learns from Mrs. Rosemont that Johnny was emotionally and physically abused by his authoritarian, religious mother, and that he murdered her by pushing her downstairs.
 Melissa calls Brian and tells him they can have Johnny placed in foster care if they can prove he's neglected as well as abused.
 Johnny overhears this (owing to his eavesdropping device); he grows angry and rides his bike to Mrs. Rosemont's house.
-He snatches her asthma inhaler and makes her believe he killed her dog - he actually smashed ketchup bottles while the dog was in a different room, completely fine.
+He snatches her asthma inhaler and makes her believe he killed her dog – he actually smashed ketchup bottles while the dog was in a different room, completely fine.
 Mrs. Rosemont has a fatal asthma attack.

 Johnny goes to Brian's workplace, knocks him out, and sets him and the marina on fire.
 Unknown to Johnny, Brian manages to regain consciousness and escapes.
 Johnny then calls Melissa and tells her to come to his house.
 Melissa refuses until she hears Cammie calling her name.
 Johnny reveals that he killed Melissa's mother to lure them to the house in hopes of starting a new family.
 Melissa frantically searches Johnny's house wherever she hears Cammie's voice only to find that the sound has been coming from Johnny's home movie and the baby monitor in the basement.
 Melissa refuses to be Johnny's mother, declaring that she and her family do not love him.
 After being enraged and heartbroken, Johnny tries to bury Melissa in a hole created for his father, but she escapes.